 The .seq file contains the base calls from the sequencing reactions which can be opened in notepad, word pad or word document.

 For a detailed description of the different types of sequencing traces generated please click here.

-Additional email addresses can be added at the bottom of the ‘Analysis Settings’ page on the online order form.
+Additional email addresses can be added at the bottom of the ‘Prepare your samples’ page on the online order form.
 If you are inputting more than one email address please separate with a semi-colon (;).

 General Sequencing Order Queries